mglodge/CORAL/README.md

     /* resolution that determines the number of angles that will be used */
     orientational_average_resolution: determines how many angles to fire incoming radiation from (see copy of Fig. C1 in Lodge_et_al_2023.pdf).
 For example, a value of 0 corresponds to 12 equally-spaced angles, a value of 1 corresponds to 42 angles, a value of 2 corresponds to 92 angles and so on...

-    threadnumber: choose the number of threads to distribute the parallelelised calculations across
+    threadnumber: choose the number of threads to distribute the parallelised calculations across

     N_monomers: set the number of monomers for the shape that you are analysing (often you can judge this by eye using STAG)
     MMF_method: select the cut-off function for the structure factor calculation a value of 0 gives a gaussian cutoff and a value of 1 gives a fractal cutoff.
 We use the fractal cutoff as default to match OPTOOL.
-For more detials, see Eq.
+For more details, see Eq.
 (19) of Tazaki, R. and Tanaka, H., 2018.
 Light scattering by fractal dust aggregates.
 II. opacity and asymmetry parameter.
 The Astrophysical Journal, 860(1), p.79.

-Fig C1 from Lodge et al. (2023), with example angles:
+Fig C1 from Lodge et al. (2023), with example angles for incoming radiation marked:

   - "orientational_average_resolution= 0" would assess 12 angles
   - "orientational_average_resolution= 1" would assess 42 angles